JessWinn/Houndshark-Mitogenomics/README.md

 ### STEP 6.8: Test the hypothesis of equal frequencies.

-Conduct a χ2-test to determine whether the frequency of gene trees (gCF) and sites (sCF) supporting the two alternative topologies differ significantly as implemented in Lanfear’s R script (Minh et al., 2020) in R v.4.1.2 (R Core Team, 2021).
+1. Conduct a χ2-test to determine whether the frequency of gene trees (gCF) and sites (sCF) supporting the two alternative topologies differ significantly as implemented in Lanfear’s R script (Minh et al., 2020) in R v.4.1.2 (R Core Team, 2021).
-***[Script saved in "Scripts" folder]
+2. Construct plots comparing gCF and sCF values with UFBoot2 values using Lanfear’s R script. [^8]
+[^8]: winn2023-concordance-factors-plots script is in the folder "5_Scripts".

 ### STEP 6.9: Visualise and analyse the trees.